dmbarbour/glas/docs/GlasZero.md

 # The g0 Language

-The g0 (jee zero) language is essentially a Forth with algebraic effects, staged metaprogramming, and immutable data.
+The g0 (jee zero) language is essentially a Forth variant with staged metaprogramming, algebraic effects, and immutable tree-structured data.
 The syntax and semantics are very simple.

 This language serves as the bootstrap language for Glas systems, i.e. the language-g0 module will be written using g0 files.
 Upon successful bootstrap, behavior of the Glas system will depend only on state of the module system instead of the versions of external tools.

-Although g0 is a good Forth, Forth is not suitable for every program nor for every programmer.
-Manual management of dataflow can be awkward for large functions.
-The g0 language is notably awkward for features that require implicit global aggregation, such as lookup tables for multi-methods, constraint variables for adaptive metaprogramming, or asynchronous programs forming an implicit global state machine.
-The expectation is that higher level language modules will be developed as the Glas ecosystem matures, with g0 as the foundation.
+The g0 language is not suitable for every program.
+Other language modules should be developed to cover cases where g0 becomes awkward.

 ## Top Level